Rajdeep2302/IIT_BBS/README.md

 ```

 **Note**: The `signup.html`, `login.html`, `forgot-password.html`, and `reports.html` files are duplicated across Faculty and Admin systems.
 In a real application, these should be unified.
 The `header.html` and `footer.html` are conceptual files representing shared components.

+## Why PHP Over Node.js
+The Incognito Learner platform uses PHP for its backend components (e.g., `index.php` in the Admin Panel and redirects in `participate-quiz.html`).
+Here’s why PHP was chosen over Node.js:

+- **Ease of Deployment and Hosting Compatibility**:
+  - PHP is supported by nearly all web hosting providers and works seamlessly with popular servers like Apache and Nginx.
+Most shared hosting environments come with PHP pre-installed, making it easier to deploy the platform without additional server setup.
+  - Node.js, while powerful, often requires more configuration (e.g., installing Node.js on the server, setting up a process manager like PM2) and may not be supported on all hosting plans, especially budget-friendly shared hosting.

+- **Simplicity for Small-Scale Backend Tasks**:
+  - The platform currently uses PHP for basic routing (e.g., `index.php`) and potential server-side logic (e.g., handling quiz submissions).
+PHP’s lightweight nature and ability to run standalone scripts make it ideal for these tasks without the overhead of setting up a full Node.js environment.
+  - Node.js is better suited for applications requiring real-time, asynchronous operations (e.g., chat apps), but Incognito Learner’s backend needs are minimal at this stage, focusing on simple routing and future database integration.

+- **Developer Familiarity and Ecosystem**:
+  - PHP has been a staple in web development for decades, and many developers are familiar with it.
+The project’s use of PHP aligns with traditional web development practices, making it easier for a broader team to contribute.
+  - While Node.js offers a modern JavaScript-based backend, it requires familiarity with JavaScript frameworks (e.g., Express) and asynchronous programming, which might introduce a learning curve for developers more accustomed to PHP.

+- **Integration with Existing Tools**:
+  - PHP integrates well with popular databases like MySQL (often used in educational platforms) and works seamlessly with tools like XAMPP or WAMP for local development.
+This aligns with the platform’s potential future needs (e.g., storing quiz results or user data).
+  - Node.js, while capable of database integration, might require additional setup (e.g., installing database drivers like `mysql2`) and may not be as straightforward for developers used to the LAMP stack (Linux, Apache, MySQL, PHP).

+- **Performance for Static Workloads**:
+  - PHP is optimized for serving static or semi-dynamic content, which fits the current needs of Incognito Learner (e.g., rendering dashboards, handling form submissions).
+It has a lower memory footprint for these tasks compared to Node.js, which excels in handling concurrent, event-driven workloads.
+  - Node.js’s event loop is advantageous for high-concurrency scenarios, but the platform doesn’t currently require such capabilities, making PHP a more resource-efficient choice.

+In summary, PHP was chosen for its ease of deployment, simplicity, and compatibility with traditional web hosting environments, making it a practical choice for the platform’s current backend needs.
+As the platform scales, Node.js could be considered for real-time features or high-concurrency requirements.

 ## Contributing
 1. Fork the repository.